-The internal audit function of the Group has been outsourced to an independent professional consultancy firm, BT Corporate Governance Limited (formerly known as Baker Tilly Hong Kong Risk Assurance Limited), which reports directly to the Chairman of the AC on internal audit matters, and to the CEO and/or the CFO on administrative matters.
+The internal audit function of the Group has been outsourced to an independent professional consultancy firm, BT Corporate Governance Limited, which reports directly to the Chairman of the AC on internal audit matters, and to the Executive Chairman and/or the FIC on administrative matters.
 The internal auditors have unfettered access to all the Group's documents, records, properties and personnel, including the AC.
 The AC approves the hiring, removal, evaluation and compensation of the independent professional consultancy firm to which the internal audit function is outsourced.

 The internal auditors will submit their annual audit planning for approval by the AC and report their findings to the AC.
-In FY2020, the internal auditors carried out the review which is consistent with the International Standards for the Professional Practice of Internal Auditing established by the Institute of Internal Auditors on certain key areas to assess and evaluate:
+In FY2021, the internal auditors carried out the review which is consistent with the International Standards for the Professional Practice of Internal Auditing established by the Institute of Internal Auditors on certain key areas to assess and evaluate: